HI gas content of SDSS galaxies revealed by ALFALFA: implications for the mass-metallicity relation and the environmental dependence of HI in the local Universe: Methodology

 where $a$, $b$, and $c$ are the three parameters that determine $\langle\lg\fgas | \ms,g{-}r\rangle$~(i.e., the expected value of $\lg\fgas$ for any galaxy with given $\ms$ and $g{-}r$), while $\epsilon$ is a Gaussian random variable with a zero mean and a unit variance.

 Note that $\sig^2$ is the quadratic sum of the intrinsic scatter and the 1-$\sigma$ measurement uncertainty.
-However, since the measurement error on $\fgas$ reported by ALFALFA is rather uniform across the sample~(${\sim}0.05$ dex), we do not treat the two scatter components separately.
-In addition, we assume a constant log-normal scatter about the mean HI fraction at fixed $\ms$ and $g{-}r$.
-We have tried incorporating redshift and stellar mass dependent scatters but failed to detect any such dependences within the data.
+However, since the measurement error on $\fgas$ reported by ALFALFA is rather uniform across the sample~(${\sim}0.05$ dex), I do not treat the two scatter components separately.
+In addition, I assume a constant log-normal scatter about the mean HI fraction at fixed $\ms$ and $g{-}r$.
+I have tried incorporating redshift and stellar mass dependent scatters but failed to detect any such dependences within the data.

 For the HI detection rate $\fdet$, \citet{haynes2011} demonstrated that it is mainly a function of $S_{21}$, modulo some dependence on $W_{50}$~(see their Fig. 12) at fixed $S_{21}$, so that more extended HI emission lines are less likely to be detected.
-However, at fixed redshift $z$, we find that the observed distribution of $W_{50}$ at fixed $S_{21}$ only depends weakly on galaxy stellar mass and colour.
-Therefore, we can simply parameterise $\fdet$ as a function of HI mass $\mgas$,
+However, at fixed redshift $z$, I find that the observed distribution of $W_{50}$ at fixed $S_{21}$ only depends weakly on galaxy stellar mass and colour.
+Therefore, I can simply parameterise $\fdet$ as a function of HI mass $\mgas$,

 and